-- Gauge: 25 Gauge
+- Gauge: 25 Gauge (for its flexibilty)

-- Height: 7/8”
+- Height: 7/8” (22.2 mm)

-- Acceptable width: 2 ½”, 2 9/16” and 2 5/8”
+- Acceptable Widths: 2 ½”, 2 9/16” and 2 5/8″

 It is important to review how a resilient sound clip system operates.
 Because the clips are spaced 24” and 48” apart, there are far fewer contact points between the drywall and the steel or wood framing.
 This mechanical isolation helps to limit the direct conduction of vibration from the drywall to the studs.

 This is why it is important to use a quality 25 gauge Furring Channel.
-20 gauge material is commonly available, but is stiffer than we would prefer.
+20 gauge material is commonly available but is stiffer than we would prefer.
 20 Gauge Furring Channel is not flexible enough.

 Resilient isolation systems that utilize resilient clips require a quality Hat Channel to function.